 What is SAML?

 SAML (Security Assertion Markup Language) is a standard for SSO (single sign on).
-SAML allows your users to sign in to Feedback using your enterprise SSO Identity Provider.
+SAML allows your users to sign in to Pendo using your enterprise SSO Identity Provider.

 In a nutshell, your organization can run its own SAML server to authenticate users.
 So you get to control password strength, two-factor authentication and restricting access to removed accounts for all your SAML-enabled SaaS apps in one place.
 See wikipedia SAML article for more background details.